Welcome to our Second Annual Film Festival.

-We want to say thank you to all our new fans who attended and filmmakers who graced us with their presence and fabulous discussions.
-Lighthouse Lens Film Festival had a successful inaugural year thanks to all of you!
+We want to say thank you to all our fans who attended and filmmakers who graced us with their presence and discussions at our inaugural year festival.
+Thanks to all of you!

 Student Film Competition: